-3.25.080 Solicitation methods for classes of contracts.
+3.25.080 Solicitation methods for certain classes of contracts.

 The following classes of public contracts and the method(s) that are approved for the award of each of the classes are established by the city council:

 Purchases from Nonprofit Agencies for Disabled Individuals.
-The city shall give a preference to goods, services and public improvements available from qualified nonprofit agencies for disabled individuals in accordance with the provisions of ORS 279.835 through 279.850.
+The city shall give a preference to goods, services, and public improvements available from qualified nonprofit agencies for individuals with disabilities in accordance with the provisions of ORS 279.835 through 279.850.

 Public Improvement Contracts.

-Any Public Improvement.
-Unless otherwise provided in these regulations or approved for a special exemption, public improvement contracts in any amount may be issued only under an invitation to bid.

-Nontransportation Public Improvements up to $150,000.
-Public improvement contracts other than contracts for a highway, bridge or other transportation project for which the estimated contract price does not exceed $150,000 may be awarded using an informal solicitation for quotes.

-Transportation Public Improvements up to $50,000.
-Contracts for which the estimated contract price does not exceed $50,000 for highways, bridges or other transportation projects may be awarded using an informal solicitation for quotes.

 City-Funded Privately Constructed Public Improvements.
 The city may contribute funding to a privately constructed public improvement project without subjecting the project to competitive solicitation requirements if all of the following conditions are met with respect to the entire public improvement project: